CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/04-exclusion.md

  The operator we care about with daterange is `&&` which checks for "overlap (have points in common)".
 So in our case if any of the compared date ranges overlap then && will return true.
 Let's go ahead and add the first exclude constraint.
 Since there is no direct operator to do integer comparison in a GIST index (the type we are going to use), we first need to install the PostgreSQL extension.
 Extensions can only be installed by the superuser _postgres_.

  GIST indices natively work with a very limited [set of operators](https://www.postgresql.org/docs/12/gist-builtin-opclasses.html).
-Since _id_ is an integer, we need to install an extension that allows the GIST index to handle operators on simple data types, [btree_gist](https://www.postgresql.org/docs/12/btree-gist.html)  do not
+Since _id_ is an integer, we need to install an extension that allows the GIST index to handle operators on simple data types, [btree_gist](https://www.postgresql.org/docs/12/btree-gist.html)

 First, connect to the workshop database as postgres user (password _password_)
 ```sql92